 The stream source area is along the Morgan-Moniteau county line just north of U.S. Route 50 two miles east of Syracuse and three miles west of Tipton at an elevation of about 920 feet.
 The stream flows north into Cooper County crossing under, and flowing parallel to, the west side of Missouri Route 5.
 The stream turns east again crossing under Route 5 just south of Billingsville.
 The stream flows generally east passing under Missouri Route 87 southeast of Boonville.
 The stream continues east to southeast passing under Missouri Route 179 south of Wooldridge.
 The stream enters the Missouri River bottom just south of Wooldridge in eastern Cooper County and the confluence with the Missouri is in the northern corner of Moniteau County across the river from McBaine and an elevation of 564 feet.

-Lewis & Clark passed by the Petite Saline on June 6, 1804 and made mention of this creek in their journals.
+Lewis and Clark passed by the Petite Saline on June 6, 1804 and made mention of this creek in their journals.
 ‘Passed the mouth of a creek called ‘saline’ or ‘salt’ creek.
 This river is about 30 yards wide and has so many licks and salt springs on its banks that water of the creek is brackish.
 One very large lick is 9 miles up on the left side.
 The water of this spring is strong.
 So much so, that it is said one bushel will make 7 pounds of good salt.”
-From Wikipedia, the free encyclopedia.

 There once were five covered bridges in Cooper County: Crawford, Hurt, Connors, Shoemaker, and Big Lick.
 They all spanned the Petite Saline Creek.
 All the covered bridges were replaced many years ago by either metal or concrete structures.